pywood21/po_mfa_2023/README.md

 Hardwood species have flourished in the recent evolutionary history of angiosperms and exhibit pronounced diversity in cell anatomy, such as cell arrangement, cell type, ultrastructure, and cellulose microfibril angle (Calquist 2001).
 Optimization of the mass transportation and load-bearing functions of wood can be realized by complex combinations of these structural features (Berglund and Burgert 2018).
 To decipher species-by-species structural optimization strategies, multiscale wood cell structures should ideally be measured simultaneously.
 However, methodological restrictions have hampered progress in this respect. <br>

 In this work, we aimed to develop new methodological framework to achieve simultaneous measurements of MFA and cell anatomical parameters for clarifying wood species dependent survival  and environmental adaptation strategies in cellular resolution, and to applied it to Japanese hard wood species characterized by various anatomical features.
-To achieve the above purpose, we utilized and combined polarization optical microscopy (POM)-based MFA imaging (Abraham & Elbaum 2013; Kita & Sugiyama 2021; Kita et al. 2022), deep learning-based semantic segmentation (), and image analysis techniques specialized in measurements of wood cell anatomical parameters (e.g. Prendin et al. 2017). <br>
+To achieve the above purpose, we utilized and combined polarization optical microscopy (POM)-based MFA imaging (Abraham & Elbaum 2013; Kita & Sugiyama 2021; Kita et al. 2022), deep learning-based semantic segmentation (Guo et al. 2018), and image analysis techniques specialized in measurements of wood cell anatomical parameters (e.g. Prendin et al. 2017).
+In addition, POM results were verified by XRD-based MFA measurement (Donaldson 2008) and their methodological perspectives are discussed.<br>